 Human history can be resumed in this manner.

-1. The gradual perfection of social and material tool kits required by the weapon mentality and technology of the day.
+1. The gradual perfection of social and material tool kits required by the weapon mentality of the day and its technology.

 2. The discharge of this optimized technology in a climax holocaust limited only by the means available (like a pistol going off while being cleaned).